Migrating information about COF purchases and payment card tokens

 The migration of the information is carried out through an encrypted communication channel and usually takes a maximum of one week for tokens and a maximum of two weeks for COF purchases.
 The timelines depend on various factors and can vary if it is required to set up additional parameters, they also can be discussed by the involved parties.

-To have the information migrated, the merchant should:
+To have the data migrated, the merchant should:

 1. Agree with the other acquirer on the migration availability and conditions.

-2. Inform the ecommpay account manager that information migration is needed and agree on the migration timelines and the date to start payment processing.
+2. Inform the ecommpay account manager that data migration is needed and agree on the migration timelines and the date to start payment processing.

 If you are not an ecommpay client, submit an application to connect and proceed with the onboarding process.